ryansheehy0/RS_Cheat_Sheets/Data_Structures/avl_tree.md

 # AVL Tree
 AVL trees are binary search trees, but they keep their tree balanced as you insert and remove.
 The heights of the subtrees differ no more than 1 which results in operations still being O(log N).

-- **Balance factor** = left subtree's height - right subtree's height
-   - Non-existent left or right subtree's height is -1.

-- Nodes can store their height, allowing the heightBalance to be calculated in O(N) time.
-   - When inserting or removing, these heights have to be updated.
-- In an avl tree, keys must be unique.
-You cannot put duplicate keys to the right.
+- AVL trees cannot have duplicate keys put to the right.
-   - You could have a count or store a list of the duplicates with keys.

 <!-- TOC -->